Skip to main content

 // now titles = ["Consul", " Roman Republic"]

-If you implement destructuring on empty values, what gets returned?
+If you implement array destructuring on an empty array, what value gets returned when you access the left-hand side?

 View Answer: